|2013-2014 Legislative Agenda|

 Social Work Professional Practice

-A bill to ban abusive practices that aim to change a minor’s sexual orientation or gender identity (H154)
+HB154 A bill to ban abusive practices that aim to change a minor’s sexual orientation or gender identity

 Promote social work practice and improved reimbursement rates within Payment Reform implementation

-Summary: Payment Reform legislation included the creation of a Behavioral Health Task Force, of which NASW MA Chapter is a member.
-NASW MA Chapter seeks to advance social work practice and the profession and to highlight the need for appropriate reimbursement rates and continuity of care within implementation of payment reform.
+SUMMARY: Payment Reform legislation included the creation of a Behavioral Health Task Force, of which NASW MA Chapter is a member.
+We seek to advance social work practice and the profession and to highlight the need for appropriate reimbursement rates and continuity of care within implementation of payment reform.